Piebald: Other animals

-Many other animal species may also be "pied" or piebald including, but not limited to, birds and squirrels.
-A piebald Eastern gray squirrel named Pinto Bean gained prominence at the University of Illinois Urbana-Champaign after many students shared pictures and videos of it online.
+Many other animal species may also be piebald including, but not limited to, birds and squirrels.
+A piebald Eastern gray squirrel named Pinto Bean gained prominence at the University of Illinois Urbana-Champaign after many students shared pictures and videos of him online.
 Snakes, especially ball pythons and corn snakes, may also exhibit seemingly varying patches of completely pigmentless scales along with patches of pigmented scales.
 In 2013, a piebald blood python was discovered in Sumatra.
 Some domesticated silver foxes born from the Russian Institute of Cytology and Genetics also carry this coloring.

 Bicolor cats carry the white spotting gene (incorrectly called the piebald gene).
 The same pattern that applies to cats also applies to dogs when the white spotting gene involved is indeed piebald and not another white-causing gene found in dogs.
 The piebald gene is also found in cows, ferrets, domestic goats, goldfish, guinea pigs, hamsters, rabbits, and fancy rats.